coinevo/documents/docs/es/commands/README.md

 Hidden command.
 DEPRECATED.
 This command was a way to generate a SegWit address from an existing legacy address, usually a P2SH-P2WPKH addresses - Pay-to-Witness-Public-Key-Hash (P2WPKH) script embedded in a Pay-to-Script-Hash (P2SH) address.
 This command is mostly disabled in version 0.16 and will be removed in version 0.17.
 Instead, use the `getnewaddress` command with address type "p2sh-segwit" or "bech32".

-Launch v 0.16 qtumd with `-deprecatedrpc=addwitnessaddress` to run the command:
+Launch v 0.16 evod with `-deprecatedrpc=addwitnessaddress` to run the command:

 ```